-When you think of new marketing and sales strategies to boost your business in 2020, direct mail probably doesn’t come to mind.
+When you think of new marketing and sales strategies to boost your business, direct mail probably doesn’t come to mind.

 It should, though.